plusplusjiajia/directory-kerby/README.md

 ### SimpleKdcServer
 A simplified Kdc server.
 It can be imported by other project to work as a kdc server.

+#### Kerby Lib Projects
+- kerby-asn1.
+A model driven ASN-1 encoding and decoding framework
+- kerby-config.
+A unified configuration API that aims to support various configuration file formats, like XML, INI, even Java Map and Properties.

+### Dependency
+- The core part is ensured to only depend on the JRE and SLF4J.
+Every external dependency is taken carefully and maintained separately.
+- [Nimbus JOSE + JWT](http://connect2id.com/products/nimbus-jose-jwt), needed by token-provider and TokenPreauth mechanism.
+- [Netty](http://netty.io/), needed by netty based KDC server.

 ### License
 Apache License V2.0